angryobject/jquery-disposable/README.md

 In the examples below suppose `d = $.Disposable()`.

+Note, that the disposable object is ment to be used once.
+After you call the `dispose` method - you can't use it any more, and if you do - you'll get an error:

+	d.dispose();

+	// will throw an error
+	var fn = d.callback(function () {
+	});

 ###Callback module

 The Callback module allows to create a disposable function, that can change it's behavior based upon the status of the $.Disposable object, i.e. when the object is disposed - the function will do nothing.